uptrace/bun-docs/docs/guide/migrations.md

 ## Go-based migrations

 A Go-based migration is a regular Go function that can execute arbitrary code, for example, start transactions.
-You should register functions from the corrensponding migration files, because bun uses stacktrace file names to discover migration names.
+You should register functions from the corrensponding migration files, because Bun uses stacktraces to discover migration names.

 Each migration also has a second function that is run to revert the changes.
 You can use a `nil` function to make no changes.